FISCO-BCOS/FISCO-BCOS-DOC/en/docs/blockchain_dev/guomi_crypto.md

 ## Initial deployment of FISCO BCOS OSCCA-approved cryptography version

-This section uses the [`build_chain`] (build_chain.md) script to build a 4-nodes FISCO BCOS chain locally, and uses `Ubuntu 16.04` system as an example to operate.
+This section uses the [`build_chain`](../tools/build_chain.md) script to build a 4-nodes FISCO BCOS chain locally, and uses `Ubuntu 16.04` system as an example to operate.
 This section uses pre-compiled static `fisco-bcos` binaries for testing on CentOS 7 and Ubuntu 16.04.

 ```bash
 # rely on the installation of Ubuntu16